arnested/emacs_drush/README.txt

 For `drush gtags`:

  * `gtags` - part of your GNU GLOBAL installation.
-I have tested successfully with version 6.2.
+I have tested successfully with version 6.2.x.

-Although the release is named 7.x-1.x it will also work with Drupal 6 and Drupal 8 - but I don't think there is a better way to name a release for a Drush project?

-Tested with Drush 5.3 and Drush 4.5.
+Tested with Drush 5.x and Drush 4.5.

 ## I think it's rude to run your script after drush pm-download!!§! ##